Call now in confidence immediate help & advice 24/7

 Before telling your family about going to rehab in Devon, spend some time imagining the situation and coming up with a logical yet emotionally sensitive way of wording it.

-This may sound like a hassle, but you need to explain yourself in the best possible way otherwise there is a high risk of misinterpretation.
+This may sound like a hassle, but you need to explain yourself and why you need rehab in the best possible way otherwise there is a high risk of misinterpretation.

-Our general advice is to speak to your family when they have plenty of time to talk and you are on good terms with them.
+Our general advice is to speak to your family when they have plenty of time to talk and you are on good terms with them before and after you go to rehab.

 Make sure you are only with people you can trust, to avoid making the situation awkward for yourself or your loved one.